-Georgia Power does not offer a net energy metering tariff.
-Systems connected on the customer's side of the meter use a bi-directional meter, and any net excess generation (NEG) is credited to the customer's next bill at a predetermined rate filed with the Georgia Public Service Commission (this is currently the Solar Avoided Cost for Georgia Power) .
+When Georgia Power reaches the threshold for net metering described above, it will revert to offering only net billing.
+Systems connected on the customer's side of the meter use a bi-directional meter, and any instantaneous net excess generation (NEG) is credited to the customer's next bill at a predetermined rate filed with the Georgia Public Service Commission (this is currently the Solar Avoided Cost for Georgia Power) .
 Alternatively, a customer may choose to sell all electricity from a system (rather than using the electricity generated by the system) by connecting ahead of the meter.

 Net energy metering tariffs filed by cooperatives are recorded in Docket # 31536 on the Georgia Public Service Commission's website.
 Customers should contact their utility to see if it offers net metering.